odehabuzaid/city-explorer-api/README.md

 - response found data using REST API.
 - wheather forcast class also added to send the data in a proper way.

+### 11/08/2021

+- query LocationIQ for weather information
+- query theMoviesDB for movies information

 # Time Estimation

 Name of feature: 2.
 Weather (placeholder)